exonum/exonum-btc-anchoring/DEPLOY.md

 For this you need:

 #### Generate template config:
-At the first stage, one of the participants creates a template of blockchain consensus configuration and broadcasts its to other members.
+At the first stage, one of the participants creates a template of blockchain consensus configuration and broadcast it to other members.
 ```
 $ anchoring generate-template \
     <Path where save template config> \